noahehall/theBookOfNoah/web_technoligies/core/workers/_workers.md

     - triggers
       - navigation to an in-scope page occurs
       - event fired on the service worker and it hasnt been downloaded in the past 24 hrs

   6. claiming/controlling of pages
     - service worker only controls pages opened after the `register()` is successful
+    - scope:
+      - The path to your service worker file needs to be written relative to the origin, not your app’s root directory
+        - if the worker is at https://mdn.github.io/sw-test/sw.js,
+        - and the app’s root is https://mdn.github.io/sw-test/.
+        - the path needs to be written as /sw-test/sw.js, not /sw.js.
+      - Each time a page within your scope is loaded, the service worker is installed against that page and operates on it.
+      - each page SHARES the same worker context, watchout for globals
     - `Clients.claim()` - force new worker to claim existing pages